Rodney R. Akers

 Jonathan D. Koltash

-Jonathan D. Koltash serves the Office of General Counsel as Assistant Chief Counsel for the Pennsylvania Department of Health (DOH).
-In this position, he serves as DOH’s litigation supervisor, providing counsel to the Secretary of Health, the Physician General, and DOH staff on litigation matters.
-He is counsel to the Bureau of Human Resources, the Bureau of Laboratories, and the Office of Medical Marijuana.
+Jonathan D. Koltash was appointed Chief Counsel to the Pennsylvania Health Insurance Exchange Authority in December 2019.
+Previously Mr. Koltash served as Assistant Chief Counsel for the Pennsylvania Department of Health (DOH).
+In that position, he served as DOH’s litigation supervisor, providing counsel to the Secretary of Health, the Physician General, and DOH staff on litigation matters.
+He was counsel to the Bureau of Human Resources, the Bureau of Laboratories, and the Office of Medical Marijuana.
 He is also an adjunct professor at Widener Commonwealth Law School and Central Penn College.

 Prior to working with the DOH, Mr. Koltash served as Deputy Attorney General with the Pennsylvania Office of Attorney General, where he represented the Commonwealth in various matters before both the federal and state courts.
 Mr. Koltash also previously served as Assistant Counsel for the Department of Labor and Industry.